 This high-end interactive 3D model of the city of Brilon is unique in Germany and represents one of the most important exhibits of the Museum Haus Hövener.
-The new mobile experience offers a very lively tour of buildings that no longer exist.

 About the client: The Haus Hövener Museum is a German local history museum in the Brilon city.
 The museum is located in the protected historical Hövener House.
 The house has a total of 24 rooms, in which they represent the more than hundred years of history of the city of Brilon, permanent and other exhibitions.
 The museum has a modern approach to development using new technologies to continuously improve the user experience.

 How to improve the user experience of exploring 3D model of the city of Brilon?

 Starting point: Visitors can search for street names, buildings, churches, etc. By clicking on a point of interest users can see photos and descriptions of the building.
 The 3D model is illuminated and equipped with a projector, which unfortunately no longer works.

 How to provide a modern user experience while exploring the most significant buildings from history which no longer exist?

 High-end interactive mobile experience with interactive 3D model of the city of Brilon.